nano @ stanford

 Learn more about NNCI

-nano @ stanford is part of the National Nanotechnology Coordinated Infrastructure (NNCI) funded by the National Science Foundation (NSF), supporting 16 user facility sites, their affiliated partners, and a coordinating office.
-NNCI embraces diversity and welcomes, recruits, educates, employs, serves, and engages a diverse group of users, students, faculty, and staff with a wide variety of backgrounds, perspectives, interests, and talents, creating a community of teachers, learners, and researchers that exemplifies the best in all of us – in our intellectual pursuits, our diversity of thought, our personal integrity, and our commitment to excellence.
+nano@stanford is part of the National Nanotechnology Coordinated Infrastructure (NNCI), a program that is funded by the National Science Foundation (NSF) to support 16 open access facility sites, their affiliated partners, and a coordinating office.
+The mission of the NNIC is to provide researchers from academia, small and large companies, and government with access to university user facilities with cutting-edge fabrication and characterization tools.
+The NNCI embraces diversity and welcomes, recruits, educates, employs, serves, and engages a diverse group of users, students, faculty, and staff with a wide variety of backgrounds, perspectives, interests, and talents, creating a community of teachers, learners, and researchers that exemplifies the best in all of us – in our intellectual pursuits, our diversity of thought, our personal integrity, and our commitment to excellence.

 Stanford University is committed to providing an online environment that is accessible to everyone, including individuals with disabilities.